This article was published in Australian Dictionary of Biography, Volume 7, (MUP), 1979

-In 1911 'Wonderland City', whose initial popularity had not been revived even by such stunts as a couple married on elephant-back, had to be closed, having virtually ruined Anderson financially.
+In 1911 'Wonderland City' had to be closed, having virtually ruined Anderson financially.
 Though he retained nominal lesseeship of the King's, Melbourne, until 1915, he handed over the theatre to Bailey and Duggan, who staged their famous dramatization of On Our Selection in 1912.
 From the end of World War I until the late 1920s he was based at the Prince of Wales Theatre in Adelaide, with his daughter Mary often playing leading roles.
 In 1929 he staged a season of old-style melodrama at the King's, but it closed earlier than advertised; the lurid sensation-drama on which his reputation had been built had been largely superseded as popular entertainment.

 In the 1930s Anderson returned to Melbourne to live.
 The last show in which he had an interest was a pantomime, Sinbad the Sailor, staged by Charles Wenman at the King's in 1939.
 Eugenie, who had conducted a drama school after her retirement from the stage, died at St Kilda, Melbourne, on 2 November 1936, aged 64.
 Survived by their daughter, Anderson died of chronic nephritis at St Kilda on 16 August 1940; he and his wife were buried in the Melbourne general cemetery.